-- 59. The school will ensure the Safeguarding and Child Protection policy is available publicly via the school website and parents are aware of the fact that referrals about suspected abuse or neglect and vulnerability to radicalisation may be made and the role of the school in this. - 60.
-Parents will be expected to support the school's ethos and the Safeguarding and Child Protection policy by demonstrating mutual respect and tolerance for all, promoting fundamental British values and rejecting all forms of discrimination and extremism.
+- 61. The school will ensure the Safeguarding and Child Protection policy is available publicly via the school website and parents are aware of the fact that referrals about suspected abuse or neglect and vulnerability to radicalisation may be made and the role of the school in this. - 62.
+Parents/Carers will be expected to support the school's ethos and the Safeguarding and Child Protection policy by demonstrating mutual respect and tolerance for all, promoting fundamental British values and rejecting all forms of discrimination and extremism. - 63.
+Parents/Carers will receive annual communication in regards to reinforcing the importance of children being safe online as well as an understanding of what filtering systems are in place and what their children will be doing online, including sites pupils will access.